The Linera Manual

 This will take some time as Docker images are built from the Linera source.
 When

-the service is ready, a temporary wallet and database is available under the
+the service is ready, a temporary wallet and database are available under the

 docker